|

 know if you need me to invite players for you.
 I'll be glad to help.

 Q. Well, what if I am an advance player?
-Where can I
+Where

 play?